Habu-Kagumba/rapid_runty/README.md

 # Rapid Runty

-**Rapid Runty** is a minimal framework to get your web project up and running in seconds.
+**Rapid Runty** is a minimal web framework to get your web project up and running in seconds.

 ## Installation